-So I had three lives as a Viking..
+I had about 6 lives as a Viking.
 One was far to east of Norway.
 One began in Norway and I think we were instrumental in starting the Iceland colony.
-However, the one life that I recall the most and recall the most fondly was as Leif.
+However, the one life that I recall the most and recall the most fondly was as Leif Erikson.

 We were armed merchant men.
-Armed to the teeth.
 The armor was almost exclusively for defense against pirates.
 We did not rape and pillage.*

 First of all there was nothing to pillage in these fishing villages when we first visited them.
 Fishing boats and an old plate or two was about all they ever seemed to have in the Hebredies.
 Their only source of income was often the oil they got from whales which I guess they sold and traded to people who needed it for lamps.
 Many of the men would spend all the money they got from it on dairy products (which was the code for whisky).